santhosh2521/brain-tumor-detection-using-ViT/README.md

 !pip install tensorflow scikit-learn
 ```

-### 4. Transfer the Data Folder to drive
+### 4. Transfer the Folder and Files to drive

-Add the data folder to your Google Drive.
+Add the data folder,vit.py and utils.py to your Google Drive.

 ### 5. Mount Google Drive on Google Colab